politeStudent/blockchain-developer-bootcamp-final-project/README.md

 ```

 NOTE: The WillFactory contract deployment has the hardcoded contract address needed for the UI.
-Get get the WillFactory contract address (here, the example is 0x5bDB281a3260F40b30Ba4d605a39A3E1155d6fb3).
+Get get the WillFactory contract address (here, the example is 0x5bDB281a3260F40b30Ba4d605a39A3E1155d6fb3) if you need to develop the application locally, and deploy on a testnet.
+See below.

 ### Run the contract tests